Remember to cite LawCareers.Net on your application form if you apply to Warwickshire County Council (Warwickshire Legal Services).

 Follow us on

 - Written exercise

 The training contract at Warwickshire Legal Services is generally split into four seats, lasting six months each.
-Trainees will usually spend time within all of the four main departments, which includes:
+Trainees will usually spend time within all of the four main departments:

 Trainees will undertake their relevant PSC courses through an external provider whilst working.